vishal6475/Distance-and-Route-Finder-using-Google-Maps-API/README.md

 Setup instructions:
 1. Just clone this repo to your laptop to download the files.
 2. Use your google API key and update it at the bottom of html file as shown below.
-My provided API key may also work if I haven't regenrated it on Google.
+My provided API key may also work if I haven't regenerated it on Google.
 <script src="https://maps.googleapis.com/maps/api/js?key={ENTER KEY HERE}&libraries=places&callback=initMap"></script>
 3. Open the html file and start enjoying this route finder service.